Open and closed maps: Examples

 However, for a compact space $Y,$ the projection $X \times Y \to X$ is closed.
 This is essentially the tube lemma.

 To every point on the unit circle we can associate the angle of the positive $x$-axis with the ray connecting the point with the origin.
 This function from the unit circle to the half-open interval [0,2π) is bijective, open, and closed, but not continuous.

 It shows that the image of a compact space under an open or closed map need not be compact.

 Also note that if we consider this as a function from the unit circle to the real numbers, then it is neither open nor closed.
 Specifying the codomain is essential.

 Sufficient conditions

 Every homeomorphism is open, closed, and continuous.
-In fact, a bijective continuous map is a homeomorphism if and only if it is open, or equivalently, if and only if it is closed.
+In fact, a continuous bijection is a homeomorphism if and only if it is open, or equivalently, if and only if it is closed.

 The composition of two (strongly) open maps is an open map and the composition of two (strongly) closed maps is a closed map.
-However, the composition of two relatively open maps need not be relatively open and similarly, the composition of two relatively closed maps need not be relatively closed.
+However, the composition of two relatively open maps need not be relatively open and the composition of two relatively closed maps need not be relatively closed.

-If $f : X \to Y$ is strongly open (respectively, strongly closed) and $g : Y \to Z$ is relatively open (respectively, relatively closed) then $g \circ f : X \to Z$ is relatively open (respectively, relatively closed).
+If $f : X \to Y$ is strongly open (respectively, strongly closed) and $g : Y \to Z$ is relatively open (respectively, relatively closed), then $g \circ f : X \to Z$ is relatively open (respectively, relatively closed).